TABASCOOW/TABASCOOW/README.md

 ![](https://i.imgur.com/rPxIzsa.png)
 ## 👋 Hi, I’m TABASCO
-I'm a self-taught developer that is currently specializing in web3py; I'm also the solo devloper of Amity DeFi, a popular multi-chain discord bot that works to provide an in-app wallet and transactional method for every discord user.
+I'm a self-taught developer that is currently specializing in web3py; I'm also the solo developer of Amity DeFi, a popular multi-chain discord bot that works to provide an in-app wallet and transactional method for every discord user.

 ## 👨‍💻 Skills